Salable/node-sdk/docs/versioned_docs/version-2.8.0/subscriptions/update-plan.md

 _Type:_ `string`

-Subscription `uuid` of the subscription you wish to update
+The `uuid` of the Subscription to be returned of the subscription you wish to update

 ## Return Type